hussrizk56/HussHoriseon/README.md

 * Made changes to the CSS coding by grouping similar items together
 * Created a read me file with what I did.
 * Changed styling features for the HTML & CSS files.
-* Added alternative images when the picture is not available in the HTML.
+* Added alternative source  of images when the picture is not available in the HTML.